arjun-christopher/CloudFlash/README.md

 Access these metrics through the CloudFlash monitoring dashboard at http://localhost:5000/prometheus

 ## 🚀 Getting Started

+### Managing Load Balancing

+1. **Change Load Balancing Algorithm**:
+   - Locate the Load Balancing banner at the top of the dashboard
+   - Select your preferred algorithm from the dropdown
+   - Click "Update Algorithm" to apply changes
+   - The system will immediately start using the new algorithm for all new cloudlet assignments

+2. **Monitoring Load Distribution**:
+   - View current algorithm in the Load Balancing banner
+   - Monitor VM resource usage in real-time
+   - Check system logs for load balancing events and decisions

 ### Creating Virtual Machines
 1. Navigate to the VM Creation panel